rosschapman/internetross/blog.md

 An ingressive mindset might help us.
 Help move us at the speed of trust.
 It's nice to see some white boys catching on and putting it out there in front of the other boys.

-> Ingressive is about going into things and not being waylaid by what people think or by emotions and congressive is about bringing people with you and bringing people together and unifying and making connections between things....
-I've come to think that congressive behavior is basically better for society but that ingressive behavior is rewarded more by society because society is based on competition.
-It's based on how you present yourself so for things like competing for a job, you have to be ingressive to put yourself forward for promotion and to talk about how great you are.
-Whereas, when you're actually doing some work with people, then it's really helpful to be congressive because then you bring people together, you understand people. -- Eugenia Cheng

 Brian and Ben essentially instruct the audience in trust-based collaboration:

 - you are unique but not special (meh, reinscribing in sad machismo Tyler Durden reference)